Scholarships & Bursaries

 Elliott Harty Piano Scholarship

 Elliott Harty studied piano at Place des Arts for 7 years.
 He was due to take his grade 9 piano exam on the day he died following a tragic motorcycle accident on June 14, 2007 at age seventeen.
 To honour his memory, his family, friends and Place des Arts established the Elliott Harty Piano Scholarship.
-Each year it will be awarded to the Place des Arts piano student who shows the greatest improvement over the year.
+Each year it will be awarded to the Place des Arts piano student aged 12 and up who shows the greatest improvement over the year.

 Leonore Peyton Memorial Award

 This award was established in memory of Leonore Peyton, former Place des Arts Executive Director and founding member.
 This award is open to a Place des Arts student in any discipline.
+This scholarship is awarded to an exceptional student studying in any discipline at Place des Arts.

 W.H.
 Sclater Memorial Scholarship